pygfx/pylinalg/CONVENTIONS.md

 In pygfx, every world object has its own model matrix, which encapsulates scale, rotation and translation components.
 World objects are additionally organized hierarchically using parent/child relationships.
-The world matrix is then recursively defined for every world object; it is the result of multiplying an object's model matrix with its parent's world matrix.
+The world matrix is then defined for every world object as follows:
-For the root world object, the world matrix is equal to its model matrix.
+* If the object has no parent, the world matrix is equal to the model matrix.
+* Otherwise, the world matrix is equal to the multiplication of the model matrix with that of its parent.

 The view and projection matrices are owned by camera objects.
 The view matrix can be acquired by inverting the camera's world matrix.
 The projection matrix